Click or press any key to close help Help screen describing the interactive elements

 Annual peak streamflow (in 1000 ft3/sec) for the Little Tonawanda Creek at Linden, NY for the years 1913 - 2005 follows an approximate Gumbel(0.77, 0.51) distribution.
 0.7700 0.5100

-Chart of the Gumbel distribution Chart area for displaying the Gumbel pdf, cdf, visualization, and simulation
+Chart of the Gumbel distribution Chart area for displaying the Gumbel pdf, cdf, survival, hazard, visualization, and simulation

 E(X) = , Var(X) =

-Note that this distribution is right-skewed, with a steep left side and a long right tail.
+Note that the pdf of the Gumbel distribution is right-skewed, with a steep left side and a long right tail.

 The illustration above shows a sample of n points chosen independently and at random from an exponential(β) distribution.
-The distribution of the adjusted maximum max Xi + μ - βlog n converges to a Gumbel(μ, β) distribution as n approaches infinity, where μ denotes a location parameter.
-Note that the maximum needs to be scaled since it otherwise increases without bound as n increases.
+The distribution of the adjusted maximum max Xi + μ − βlog n converges to a Gumbel(μ, β) distribution as n approaches infinity, where μ denotes a location parameter.
+Note that the maximum needs to be reduced by βlog n since it otherwise increases without bound as n increases.

 The simulation above shows a sample of n points (marked red) chosen independently and at random from an exponential(β) distribution.
 The light blue line shows the value of max Xi + μ − βlog n, where max Xi is the maximum value of the sample and μ denotes a location parameter.
 The distribution of this adjusted maximum converges to a Gumbel(μ, β) distribution as n approaches infinity.
 The histogram accumulates the results of each simulation.